 Highlighted cases

-Nigerian human rights activist and President of the Humanist Association of Nigeria Mubarak Bala was arrested by Kano State Police Command on 28 April 2020 following a petition filed by a law firm alleging that Bala had insulted the Prophet Muhammad in his Facebook posts.
+Nigerian human rights activist and President of the Humanist Association of Nigeria, Mubarak Bala, was sentenced to 24 years in prison, reduced to five years upon appeal, in connection with a petition filed by a law firm alleging that Bala had insulted the Prophet Muhammad in his Facebook posts.
 Bala was held without access to his lawyers until October 2020.
-He remains held without charge in Kano state; successive court hearings have been subjected to adjournments.
 Bala has been the victim of death threats and harassment since he renounced Islam in 2014.
 In June that year, he was assessed as needing psychiatric help because he was “an atheist” and was held against his will at a psychiatric ward in Kano, northern Nigeria.
 His father, formerly a senior member of the Islamic religious authorities, had orchestrated Mubarak’s detention after Mubarak had refused to keep quiet about his atheistic views on religion.
 Bala was freed after nearly three weeks due to a strike at the hospital.

 The Humanist Association of Nigeria was denied registration as an organization for many years.
 Antagonists linked the group to the promotion of gay rights, presuming this to stand against its merits (and in reality it may well contribute to authorities’ refusal to progress a registration).
 In 2017, the Humanist Association of Nigeria was eventually granted formal recognition after 17 years of campaigning, together with other humanist/atheist groups, including the Northern Nigeria Humanist Movement, the Atheist Society of Nigeria and Lagos Humanists.